 Story telling aside, all martial art styles are the result of evolution over tens of thousands of years.
 Due to cross training – something not as new as some would have you believe – all styles are amalgams.
 All histories are designed to shed a bright light on the style, with omissions of both failures and adjacent style credits.

 With that said, recent histories do have bearing.
 Where traceable records exist, they can shine light on what is currently being taught.
 However, it must be remembered even recent documented histories may lead down false or confusing roads.
 An instructor may have left their instructor at an early stage.
 Decades later, the senior instructor might be known for an entirely different style, making the junior instructor’s claim seem flimsy when it is indeed fact.

 For example, this writer received his brown belt in Okinawan Shorinji Ryu from Sensei Logue.
 This was very early in Logue Sensei’s martial art career.
 A search of Sensei Logue would reveal him as 9th Dan in Ryu Te and Oyata Shin Shu Ho.
 One must recognize more than 30 years exist between the time this writer received his brown belt from Sensei, and the last things the late Sensei is known for.
 Associations and style names changed.
 This writer’s claim is true, though a quick and uninformed Google search might make it seem questionable.

 Ip Man and Jiu Wan’s histories span the second Sino-Japanese war.
-The confusion of the Boxer Rebellion and the potential loss of records and populism caused by the Sino-Japanese wars can be weeded through as they both survived past them.
+The confusion and potential loss of records caused by the Boxer Rebellion, and the populism caused by the Sino-Japanese wars, can be weeded through as they both survived past these conflicts.

 This article is the result of varied research.
 However, to simply references, check out: “Did Ip Man Invent the Story of Yim Wing Chun” on “Kung Fu Tea’s” posting by Benjudkins.